jianwen-android/notes-sst-/English/Continuous writing/Expository.md

 ## Evaluation

-- how is your evidence relevant/valid etc.
+- how is your evidence relevant/valid **to the overarching theme of the essay** etc.

 ## Link

 - reiterate your point

 ## Type of points